 The guiding principles and priority areas have been aligned with the relevant United Nations Sustainable Development Goals, this alignment enables the City to track progress against them.

 Our role in a sustainable future

-Ensure healthy lives and promote health and well-being for all at all ages
+Ensure healthy lives and promote health and well-being for all at all ages youth and community programs and activities for all ages.

 3 GOOD HEALTH AND WELL-BEING